 So, even though you have iron, you can’t stick it in there without Fe-Ch but zinc can get in without it.
 So, with lead poisoning, protoporphyrin & ZPP can build up in the blood & ultimately in the urine.

 But that’s not the only heme-related buildup product.
-Similarly to in AHP we discussed yesterday, you get increased ALA synthesis because of lost negative feedback since you don’t have real heme.
+Similarly to what I explained in the post on that genetic porphyria, AHP, you get increased ALA synthesis because of lost negative feedback since you don’t have real heme.
 And not all this ALA makes it all the way (even all the way to ZPP) because iron also inhibits ALAD (the enzyme that sticks together ALAs to give you porphobilinogen.
 So you also get a build up of the neurotoxic ALA (but, unlike with AIP, you don’t get PBG buildup).

 ALA is neurotoxic, but that’s not the only way lead causes nervous system problems.
 Because, in addition to displacing Zn²⁺, lead can displace calcium, Ca²⁺.
 A lot of the complex signaling that occurs in our brains relies on calcium.
 Lead can “pretend” to be calcium, sneaking past the blood-brain-barrier & confusing brain cells and making them less sensitive to legit calcium.
 This can cause severe neurological and psychological problems – especially in children, whose brains are rapidly developing and are more vulnerable.
 And kids aren’t just building their brains – they’re also building bones – and bones store calcium – and if bones think lead’s calcium, they can store lead instead – so lead can build up in their bodies and get released over time, leading to long-term consequences even years after initial exposure.